 Diversification dynamics of Agave sensu lato

-Using the phylogenetic branching date information from the whole Agavoideae data set, the diversification dynamics of the Agavoidae family best supported by the data is one in which the group starts with a low diversification and extinction rate, with a slight increase in speciation rate towards the present (Table 4).
-On the other hand, the best diversification model of Agave sensu lato, suggests that the family has had a very high speciation rate and very low extinction rate, in which the rate of speciation has decreased slightly towards the present, but remains high at an estimated 1.48 species/Ma at present.
+Using the phylogenetic branching date information from the whole Agavoideae data set, the diversification dynamics of the Agavoidae family best supported by the data is one with initial low diversification and extinction rates, with a slight increase in speciation rate towards the present (Table 4).
+On the other hand, the best diversification model of Agave sensu lato, suggests that the family has had a very high speciation rate and very low extinction rate, in which the rate of speciation has decreased slightly towards the present, but remains high, at an estimated 1.48 species/Ma at present.
 Lastly, the best model of diversification for Furcraea/Beschorneria predicts a constant rate of speciation and extinction (Table 5).
 To examine more complex models of diversification, we examined whether the data are more consistent with models in which one, two or three shifts in diversification rate occurred over time in different lineages.
-The model with the lowest AICc, was one in which two shifts occurred, one in Agave sensu lato and the other in Furcraea/Beschorneria; this model had a ΔAICc = 72.53 suggesting strong support (Table 4).
+The model with the lowest AICc shows two shifts in diversification, one in Agave sensu lato and the other in Furcraea/Beschorneria; this model had a ΔAICc = 72.53 suggesting strong support (Table 4).
 The only other models with strong support compared to the null model (no shifts), all included an independent shift in diversification rate in Agave sensu lato (Table 4).
 These models indicate that a shift in the diversification rate occurred ~8 Mya in the stem Agave sensu lato lineage as well as in the stem lineage of the Furcraea/Beschorneria, with negligible extinction rates persisting in both clades (Tables 4 and 5, Fig. 1, inset).
-In particular, the diversification rate of Agave sensu lato is almost three times higher than the rest of the Agavoideae (Table 5).
+In particular, the diversification rate of Agave sensu lato is almost three times higher than for the rest of the Agavoideae (Table 5).

 Table .4.
-Statistical support for shifts in diversification dynamics among clades of Agavoideae sensu stricto.
-The model best supported by the data is in bold.
+Evaluation of shifts in diversification dynamics among clades of Agavoideae sensu stricto with RPANDA. nPar = number of paramaetrs in model; logLH = logarithm maximum Likelihood; AICc = second order Akaike Information Criterion.
+The model best supported by AICc is marked in bold.